-The framwork works amaizingly well with SwiftUI.
-SwiftUI + Charts is the best way to get aquainted with Charts framework because of SwiftUI live previews feature.
+The framework works amazingly well with SwiftUI.
+SwiftUI + Charts is the best way to get acquainted with the Charts framework because of the SwiftUI live previews feature.

-I decided to publish this detailed step by step guide on drawing Bar chart.
-For each step I made animation.
-If you do not need too much details you can explore the code with comments in the end of the article.
+I decided to publish this detailed step-by-step guide on drawing a Bar chart.
+For each step, I made an animation.
+If you do not need too many details you can explore the code with comments in the end of the article.

 Next you have to create wrapper struct so that Charts framework works with SwiftUI.

 - Import SwiftUI and Charts frameworks

 - Create new struct “Bar”.
 The struct has to conform to UIViewRepresentable protocol.
 You need two methods to conform to the protocol : makeUIView and updateUIView

 - makeUIView returns UIView.
 In our case BarChartView from Charts framework.

 - updateUIView method will contain the code to update view if input data for our chart changes.